mittelmark/tpack/doc/tpack.md

 - 2025-01-01 - release 0.4.0
     - making it Tcl 9 aware
 - 2025-01-02 - release 0.4.1
-    - making it Tcl 9 aware, anohter fix
+    - making it Tcl 9 aware, another fix
-- 2025-01-03 - rewrite using base64 instead of tar and as well only supporting single file approach, so tapp files
+- 2025-01-03 - release 0.5.0 rewrite using base64 instead of tar and as well only supporting single file approach, so tapp files
+- 2025-10-13 - release 0.6.0 lz4 compression set to 9 as lz4 v1.10 seems to have
+               lower compression level as default

 ## TODO

 - nsis installer for Windows, to deploy minimal Tcl/Tk with the application